Memories From A Distant February

 “Try to hold the microphone near your mouth.” a distinctive sweet voice called from my side.

 She was looking at me as if I was a puppy stuck in the quicksand.
 I kind of was.
 I stared back at her like an idiot.
 She was gorgeous.
 Her white uniform top and Cerulean skirt was a little baggy for her figure.
-She was fair, her long, chestnut brown hair was put on a ponytail with a ribbon.
+She was fair, her long, chestnut brown hair was put into a ponytail with a ribbon.
 She had big eyes that she had beautifully smeared with charcoal eyeliner.
 She was rather chirpy and smiled often which showed her canines.
 Canines, I have them too.
 I thought it made her smile even more beautiful.
 I had seen her once or twice in the passing.
 But I was too cowardly to speak to her.
 She was quite a hotshot, apparently.
 She was the Cultural Club Captain among other things.

 “You know, it would hide your bad voice.
 You sound good otherwise.” she continued.
 She was singing a slot too.